moi15moi/VideoTimestamps/README.md

 [![VideoTimestamps - mypy](https://img.shields.io/badge/mypy-checked-blue)](https://github.com/moi15moi/VideoTimestamps/actions?query=branch:main)
 [![VideoTimestamps - Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-This tool allows to recover the timestamps of each frame in a video in milliseconds.
+This tool allows to recover the timestamps of each frame in a video in any units (seconds, milliseconds, nanoseconds, etc).
-It also help to convert a frame to a time in milliseconds and vice-versa.
+It also help to convert a frame to a time in any units and vice-versa.

 ## Installation
 ```